RedBearAK/toshy/README.md

 Other possible issues:

-- May have issues installing on distros not on the "tested" list below.
+- May have issues installing on distros not on the [list of supported distros](https://github.com/RedBearAK/toshy/wiki/Supported-Linux-distros) in the Wiki.
 If you think your distro is closely related to one on the list, try the `list-distros` command with the setup script, and then the `--override-distro` option for the `install` command.
 See the [**How to Install**](#how-to-install) section.

 - May seem to run at login, but not do any remapping, needing `toshy-config-verbose-start` in the terminal to troubleshoot.
 Or, it may just need a restart of the services from the tray icon or with `toshy-services-restart`.
 Check the output of `toshy-services-log` and `toshy-services-status` first to see if there is an obvious error message that explains the problem.
 Like not having a compatible GNOME Shell extension installed/enabled to support a Wayland+GNOME session.
 Other than the Wayland+GNOME situation, I don't really see this much anymore.